Fellow Nomination and Recognition

 Eligibility

-Fellowship nominators and nominees must be CACBT members in good standing at the time of the nomination (note that current members of the CACBT-ACTCC Board are ineligible).
+Fellowship nominators and nominees must be CACBT members in good standing at the time of the nomination.
+Please note that current CACBT Board Members are ineligible to stand for nomination or to serve as nominators.
 Nominees must have made outstanding contributions in both of the following evaluation categories:

-Advancement and implementation of CBT-Based Theory, Assessment, and/or Treatment
+1. Advancement and implementation of CBT-based theory, Assessment, and/or Treatment

 “Outstanding” refers to an exceptional level of achievement or contribution surpassing that of peers with similar backgrounds and/or demonstrates an unusually strong impact on CBT through their work.